-	A legal separation is when a couple divides assets and lives separately; however, you are still technically married and can’t remarry.
-Couples may choose legal separation for religious reasons while others may want to keep military or tax benefits that are only available to married couples or keep health insurance in effect for their spouse.
+A legal separation is when a couple divides assets, enters into custody arrangements, and lives separately.
+You are not still married, however, you can’t remarry unless you later convert the separation to a divorce.
+Couples may choose legal separation for religious reasons while others may want to keep military or health insurance benefits that are only available to a separated spouse.
 (If you’re considering a legal separation for health insurance reasons, be sure that a legal separation won’t count as a disqualifying event.)
-A legal separation is an alternative if divorce seems too final, letting spouses formally distance themselves while still leaving the door open for reconciliation.
+A legal separation does not allow you to file your taxes jointly as you are not married, you are just not divorced either.

-The process for legal separation is similar to divorce and involves obtaining a court judgment regarding issues including property division, alimony, and child support and custody.
-With a legal separation, the couple is still legally married.
-Legal separations will remain in effect until parties file a petition to reverse the separation (keep the marriage in effect) or convert the case to a divorce (end the marriage).
-If you and your spouse decide to divorce after a legal separation order is in place, you could choose to use some or all of the established terms in a marital settlement agreement.
+The process for legal separation is identical to divorce and involves obtaining a court judgment regarding issues including property division, alimony, and child support and custody.
+Legal separations will remain in effect until parties file a motion to reverse the separation (causing the couple to be married again) or convert the case to a divorce.
+If a legal separation is converted to a divorce, all of the orders concerning property, child custody, and support remain in effect.

 A divorce is when the courts terminate the marriage at the end of court proceedings.
-Instead of simply living apart and separating your assets, you and your spouse will be legally unmarried.
 The main difference between legal separation and divorce is the freedom to remarry.
-Only a divorce formally ends your marriage, allowing you to legally move forward as a single person and remarry in the future.
-After a divorce, you do not have to mark that you are married on official forms, as you would if you were only legally separated.
+Both a legal separation and a divorce end your marriage, but only a divorce allows you to legally move forward as a single person and remarry in the future.
+After a divorce, you do not have to mark that you are married on official forms.
 You lose the right to inherit from one another, as well as any spousal insurance, social security, and pension benefits.

 If you and your spouse have children together, ending the marriage doesn’t necessarily mean ending the relationship completely.
 You may not be married anymore, but you will always be parents, so think about the format for your parenting cooperation before you divorce.
 Additionally, you’ll need to think about when and how to tell your children about your decision to divorce.
 It can feel extremely hard to find the right words in this situation.
 To get ready for the conversation, there are many things you need to understand clearly for yourself first to be able to explain them to your children, such as what you will say, how you will explain the reasons for your decision, what your co-parenting relationship with your spouse will look like after the divorce, etc.